P

 Temperament

 While the Plott hound is the state dog of North Carolina, it is a very rare breed and not well-known in other states.
 This breed is friendly, courageous, intelligent, and easy to train.
 However, they tend to be wary of strangers and protective of their owners.
-But, when combined with a Labrador retriever, they are one of the nicest dogs you will ever meet.
+However, when combined with a Labrador retriever, they become one of the nicest dogs you will ever meet.
 They often inherit their personalities from their Labrador parent, as they enjoy the company of humans.
 Additionally, these hybrids are eager to please and will follow their owners around like a shadow.
 Furthermore, these dogs make the perfect running or hiking companions, as they are energetic, adventurous, and have incredible stamina.

 How to Take Care of a Plott Hound Mix